-- 1. The organisation must have procedures to: - (a) check the completeness and appropriateness of the information delivered by the fleet maintenance management function in relation to the activities ordered; - (b) control the use of the required, relevant maintenance documents and other standards applicable to the delivery of maintenance services in accordance with maintenance orders; - (c) ensure that all relevant maintenance specifications in the maintenance orders are available to all involved staff (e.g. they are contained in internal working instructions); - (d) ensure that all relevant maintenance specifications, as defined in applicable regulations and specified standards contained in the maintenance orders, are available to all involved staff (e.g. they are contained in internal working instructions). - 2.
-The organisation must have procedures to ensure that: - (a) components (including spare parts) and materials are used as specified in the maintenance orders and supplier documentation; - (b) components and materials are stored, handled and transported in a manner that prevents wear and damage and as specified in the maintenance orders and supplier documentation; - (c) all components and materials, including those provided by the customer, comply with relevant national and international rules as well as with the requirements of relevant maintenance orders.

-3. The organisation must have procedures to determine, identify, provide, record and keep available suitable and adequate facilities, equipment and tools to enable it to deliver the maintenance services in accordance with maintenance orders and other applicable specifications, ensuring:

-- (a) the safe delivery of maintenance, including the health and safety of maintenance staff; - (b) ergonomics and health protection, also including the interfaces between users and information technology systems or diagnostic equipment.

-4. Where necessary to ensure valid results, the organisation must have procedures to ensure that its measuring equipment is:

-- (a) calibrated or verified at specified intervals, or prior to use, against international, national or industrial measurement standards where no such standards exist, the basis used for calibration or verification must be recorded; - (b) adjusted or re-adjusted as necessary; - (c) identified to enable the calibration status to be determined; - (d) safeguarded from adjustments that would invalidate the measurement result;

-(e) protected from damage and deterioration during handling, maintenance and storage.

-5. The organisation must have procedures to ensure that all facilities, equipment and tools are correctly used, calibrated, preserved and maintained in accordance with documented procedures.
+- 1. The organisation must have procedures to: - (a) check the completeness and appropriateness of the information delivered by the fleet maintenance management function in relation to the activities ordered; - (b) control the use of the required, relevant maintenance documents and other standards applicable to the delivery of maintenance services in accordance with maintenance orders; - (c) ensure that all relevant maintenance specifications, as defined in applicable regulations and specified standards contained in the maintenance orders, are available to all involved staff (e.g. they are contained in internal working instructions). - 2.
+The organisation must have procedures to ensure that: - (a) components (including spare parts) and materials are used as specified in the maintenance orders and supplier documentation; - (b) components and materials are stored, handled and transported in a manner that prevents wear and damage and as specified in the maintenance orders and supplier documentation; - (c) all components and materials, including those provided by the customer, comply with relevant national and international rules as well as with the requirements of relevant maintenance orders. - 3.
+The organisation must have procedures to determine, identify, provide, record and keep available suitable and adequate facilities, equipment and tools to enable it to deliver the maintenance services in accordance with maintenance orders and other applicable specifications, ensuring: - (a) the safe delivery of maintenance, including the health and safety of maintenance staff; - (b) ergonomics and health protection, also including the interfaces between users and information technology systems or diagnostic equipment. - 4.
+Where necessary to ensure valid results, the organisation must have procedures to ensure that its measuring equipment is: - (a) calibrated or verified at specified intervals, or prior to use, against international, national or industrial measurement standards where no such standards exist, the basis used for calibration or verification must be recorded; - (b) adjusted or re-adjusted as necessary; - (c) identified to enable the calibration status to be determined; - (d) safeguarded from adjustments that would invalidate the measurement result; - (e) protected from damage and deterioration during handling, maintenance and storage. - 5.
+The organisation must have procedures to ensure that all facilities, equipment and tools are correctly used, calibrated, preserved and maintained in accordance with documented procedures.